megamattc/Akkadian-language-models/morphological_annotation_guidelines.md

 ## Data bugs related to morphological annotation

-Note that morphological feature typos in a conllu file are a major source of data bugs when converting the conllu files to spaCy binaries.
+Note that morphological feature typos in a conllu file are a major source of data bugs when converting the conllu files to spaCy binaries using the ```convert``` command.
 The most typical problems the compiler issues are:

 * ValueError: need more than 1 value to unpack